IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 The plugin provides post-build actions and CLIs to support the integration. {{site.data.keyword.DRA_short}} aggregates and analyzes the results from unit tests, functional tests, code coverage tools, static security code scans, and dynamic security code scans to determine whether your code meets predefined policies at gates in your deployment process.
 If your code does not meet or exceed a policy, the deployment is halted, preventing risky changes from being released.
 You can use {{site.data.keyword.DRA_short}} as a safety net for your continuous delivery environment, a way to implement and improve quality standards over time, and a data visualization tool to help you understand your project's health.

-This topic assumes that you are at least somewhat familiar with Jenkins Pipeline.
-If you are not, [see the Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/) before continuing.
+If you are familiar with Jenkins Pipeline, read on.
+Otherwise, [see the Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/) before you continue.

 ## Prerequisites
 {: #jenkins_prerequisites}